BarisAlbayrakIEEE/StructuralAnalysis/README.md

 to define the analysis procedure (i.e. `ICS_EO`, `ICS_SC`, `ICS_SCL`, `ICS_SA` and `ICS_SAR`).
 These are all interfaces on top of which the CS would define the concrete types (e.g. `CS_EO_Panel`).

+Assuming that the concrete types would not require more interfaces (e.g. )

 On the other hand, the concrete objects does not require additional relations which extends the above class hierarchy further.
 For example, panels and joints have no relation in the class hierachy.